YU000jp/logseq-plugin-bullet-point-custom-icon/readme.md

 - Insert tags directly into the block from the popup.
 If want to remove the icon, remove the tag inside the block.
 - Up to 12 types of icons can be set.
 Multiple tags can be set for one icon.
 Change configs in Plugin settings (⚙️).
 > If use Tabler-icon, need to install and enable [`Tabler picker` plugin](https://github.com/yoyurec/logseq-tabler-picker).
+- Tags that include @ can be hidden except when being edited.
+Existing tags without @ are also possible.

 ---